I-131 Timeline: How Long Does Application for Travel Document (Advance Parole) Take?

 USCIS reviews the application and issues a decision.
 If approved, the Advance Parole document is mailed to your address on file.

 The Advance Parole document arrives by mail.
-Carry it (with your passport) on any international trip — present it on re-entry to a US port of entry.
+Carry it (with your passport) on any international trip, and present it on re-entry to a US port of entry.

 Key things to know